facebook/jscodeshift/README.md

-   -p, --print                 Print output, useful for development --babel                     Apply Babel to transform files  [true] --extensions                File extensions the transform file should be applied to  [js]
+   -p, --print                 Print output, useful for development --babel                     Apply Babel to transform files  [true] --extensions                File extensions the transform file should be applied to  [js] --ignore-pattern            Ignore files that match a provided glob expression --ignore-config FILE        Ignore files if they match patterns sourced from a configuration file (e.g., a .gitignore) --run-in-band               Run serially in the current process  [false] -s, --silent                No output  [false]
 ```

 This passes the source of all passed through the transform module specified